hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 With this app you can use and create Jupyter Notebooks.
 This can be handy both for R and Python coding.
 There are two kernels already available, being a Python and a
 R kernel.
 The Python and R versions that are used for this, are the versions located in ``/usr/bin``.
 While you can use these to do some testing, it is not recommended to work with these.
 It is better to work with conda environments in this case.
-You can `install miniconda <https://docs.vscentrum.be/software/python_package_management.html#install-miniconda>`_ if you have not installed it yet.
+You can `install miniconda <python_package_management#install-miniconda>` if you have not installed it yet.
 When you do not have any conda environments and their associated kernels, both the Python and R installation will default to the ``~/miniconda3/bin/...`` installation.

-To create any other kernels, first create a  `Python <https://docs.vscentrum.be/software/python_package_management.html#create-an-environment>`_ or
-`R <https://docs.vscentrum.be/software/r_package_management.html#creating-an-environment>`_ conda environment.
+To create any other kernels, first create a  `Python <python_package_management#create-an-environment>` or `R <r_package_management#creating-an-environment>` conda environment.
 The second step consists out of effectively creating the kernel in your ``$VSC_HOME/.local`` folder, as Jupyter will look for kernels in this location.
 The following commands should be excecuted from a shell, and only need to be done once for the set-up of each new kernel.
 This starts with activating your conda environment::